silvavlis/photosort/README.md

 ## Configuration

-Configuration is stored in YAML format, this is an example file:
+Configuration is stored in YAML format

+Don't create the field 'file_prefix' if no change is desired in the filename of the media items.

+This is an example file:

 ```
 sources: